puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 ## Writing for flexibility

->The green reed which bends in the wind is stronger than the mighty oak which
->breaks in a storm.

-> -Confucius

 Because Puppet manages configurations on a variety of systems fulfilling a variety of roles, great Puppet code means flexible and portable Puppet code.
 Though Puppet's *types* and *providers* can translate between Puppet's resource